zdravkov/kendo-docs/api/javascript/ui/treelist.md

     </script>

 ### excel.forceProxy `Boolean` *(default: false)*

 If set to true, the content will be forwarded to [proxyURL](#configuration-excel.proxyURL) even if the browser supports saving files locally.

 ### excel.proxyURL `String` *(default: null)*

-The URL of the server side proxy which will stream the file to the end user.
+The URL of the server-side proxy which will stream the file to the end user.

 A proxy will be used when the browser isn't capable of saving files locally.
 Such browsers are IE version 9 and lower and Safari.